-Assessing the performance of an oral biotherapeutic delivery system (OBDS) using intra-duodenal endoscopy delivery in Yucatan minipigs
+Evaluation of the pharmacokinetics of PGN-OB1 following oral administration of an oral biotherapeutics delivery system (OBDS) in Yucatan swine

 This preclinical study developed a method for administration of semi-autonomous OBDS capsules in the swine model, due to inability to swallow capsules, and provides preliminary pharmacokinetic data on PGN-001 in swine.